 Things to avoid

-- Taking out an additional loan to pay your debts.
-These loans can be very expensive and are often secured on your home, so putting it at greater risk.
-Mortgage offers that promise to help you avoid repossession may also put you at greater risk.
+Taking out an additional loan to pay your debts - these loans can be very expensive and are often secured on your home, so putting it at greater risk.
+Mortgage offers that promise to help you avoid repossession might also put you at greater risk.

-- Selling your home without having a place to live.
-Your local council may not help you find a place to live if they think you’ve made yourself intentionally homeless.
+Selling your home without having a place to live - your local council might not help you find a place to live if they think you’ve made yourself intentionally homeless.

 Sale-and-rent-back schemes - this is where you sell your home to a company and rent it back from them.
 The Financial Conduct Authority has stopped several of these schemes from operation because they treated customers unfairly.
 Avoid these schemes if at all possible, or, if tempted, talk to a debt counselling service first.